Los Bukis: 1990–1996: Final albums and disbandment

-In 1991, the band released their thirteenth studio album, A Través de Tus Ojos.
+In 1991, the band released their fourteenth studio album, A Través de Tus Ojos.
 The album peaked at number 4 on the Latin Pop Albums chart and was nominated for Best Latin Pop Album at the 34th Annual Grammy Awards.
 The single "Chiquilla Bonita" reached number 15 on the US Latin charts.
 Their next studio album, Quiéreme (1992), reached number 5 on the Latin Pop Albums and was the band's first entry on the Billboard Top Latin Albums, peaking at number 23.
 The single "Mi Mayor Necesidad" became their third song to top the US Latin charts, while the title track "Quiéreme" peaked at number 11.
 In 1993, the band released their fifteenth studio album, Inalcanzable, which peaked at number 2 on the Latin Pop Albums and at number 3 on the Top Latin Albums, their highest-peaking entry on both charts.
 The album was nominated for Pop Album of the Year at the 1994 Lo Nuestro Awards.
 The singles "Acepto Mi Derrota", and "Tu Ingratitúd" peaked at number 6 and 9 on the Hot Latin Songs respectively.

 The band would undergo lineup changes during 1995, with three new members, Fidel Arraygue, Rodolfo "Fito" Luviano and Victor Aguilar joining as the new bassist, keyboardist and percussionist respectively.
 Their sixteenth and final studio album, Por Amor a Mi Pueblo (1995), sold about 600,000 copies in the United States, and peaked at number 3 on the Latin Pop Albums chart and at number 8 on the Top Latin Albums.
 The album spawned the hit singles "Sera Mejor Que Te Vayas" and "Una Mujer Como Tu", which peaked at number 3 and number 1 on the US Latin charts respectively.
 The band drew a sold-out concert in Selland Arena in May 1995, where audience members would dance instead of sit down on seats.
 In 1996, lead singer and songwriter Marco Antonio Solís was informed by his band members their wish to disband Los Bukis due to conflict on decision making.
 The remaining band members formed a new band, called Los Mismos.
 Marco Antonio Solís would eventually pursue a solo career.